 Schneider received her PhD in Ancient History from the University of Pennsylvania.
 Throughout her career, Schneider has taught and lectured at the University of Minnesota, University of Pennsylvania, Gratz College, University of Judaism, and CGU.
 In addition to teaching, Schneider also has professional excavation and museum experience.

 Her books include: Judges in the Berit Olam series (Liturgical Press, 2000), Sarah: Mother of Nations (The Continuum International Publishing Group, 2004), Mothers of Promise: Women in the Book of Genesis (Baker Academic Publishing Company, 2008), and An Introduction to Ancient Near Eastern Religion (Wm.
 B. Eerdmans Publishing Co., 2011).
-She is also the vice president for the Pacific Coast Region of the Society of Biblical Literature.
+She is president of the Pacific Coast Region of the Society of Biblical Literature.
 Schneider has worked on numerous archaeological excavations in Israel, and she is the head of the educational program at the Tel Akko Excavations, where she excavates every year with students from CGU and The Claremont Colleges.